Dr-WaSaBi/testing/README.md

 - All work is done over in dev, but after reviewed and PR'd gets pulled in to Compition

 ### Documentation
-If it was hard to write, it should be hard to read
-- the 70's called, they want their code back.
+"If it was hard to write, it should be hard to read", - the 70's called, they want their code back.
 - How many times has a new season started and the question was asked "What is this?" and "Why did they do it that way?".
 This is why we need documentation.
 - Doesn't have to be complaticated, just a folder in the repo and a bunch of markdown